Financial Planning Steps

 - Increase Medicaid revenue to 60% of total patient-generated revenues within the next calendar year

-In the sample budget above, the program generates zero net income: it does not lose money, and it does not make a profit.
+In the sample income statement above, the program generates $ 0 net income: does not lose money, and it does not make a profit.
 This is known as breaking even.

-Keep in mind that different types of LTSS programs have different operating costs, such as those described in the following table.
+Keep in mind that different types of LTSS programs have different operating costs.

 - Can often be provided at a much lower cost than facility-based care